rsjk/CAD-Plagiarism-Detection/Deployment/README.md

 # Deployment Information
 1. Provide the client with the two scripts: one to install Poppler, which is needed for PDF to image comparison, and one to run the main application.
-2. Run Poppler Install executable
+2. Run Poppler Install Executable

 	a.
 This step only needs to be done the first time the program is run
 3. Run Main App Executable